 Note: Flood CWF products have undergone numerous changes in the last 20 years.
-Flood back in it’s heyday was at the top of the stain world with their original oil-based formula.
-This formula is no longer available as the company has gone through numerous changes such as product reformulation (change from oil to water based), name changes (Supreme Performance), and parent companies.
+Flood back in its heyday was at the top of the stain world with its original oil-based formula.
+This formula is no longer available as the company has gone through numerous changes such as product reformulation (change from oil to water-based), name changes (Supreme Performance), and parent companies.
 Flood is currently owned by Akzo Nobel.
-It seems that Flood has gone back to it’s roots by reviving the CWF formulation that powered this company in the first place.
+It seems that Flood has gone back to its roots by reviving the CWF formulation that powered this company in the first place.

 We only hope that the CWF is as good as it used to be in the early 1990’s.